-Responding to the call of Jesus on our lives, we will be a welcoming, growing and vibrant congregation, seeking God, sharing our gifts and serving the world.
-We will do this by: - providing opportunities and tools for people to deepen their relationship with God - recognising the gifts God has given us and using them in His service - recognising where God is at work and responding to the needs of the local and global community How to use this Guide Please use this guide to direct you to places of interest around the church.
+Responding to the call of Jesus on our lives we will be... - family not acquaintances, - disciples not bystanders, - servants not volunteers, - unapologetic evangelists not apologetic believers.
+In the power of the Spirit we will be whole hearted not half hearted.
+How to use this Guide Please use this guide to direct you to places of interest around the church.
 We have included a simple floor plan of St Matthew's, with a guide to the numbered features.
 We have highlighted key features of Christian worship, as well as describing the beautiful stained glass windows.

 Please start at the FONT, which is the first number in the guide, and then follow the suggested numbered path.
 If you have any questions that are not answered in this guide, please let us know.
 If we don't have the answer, we will do our best to find out.
 We would be very grateful if you would leave your comments in our Visitor's Book before you leave.
 We hope you enjoy your visit to St Matthew's Church.

 First step - go to the Font